6a6ak/UTU_EndTask/README.md

 ### UTU_EndTask

-Hart to find a task in top comand in terminal?
+Hart to find a task in the top command in the terminal?

-just run this script and find the similar task and kill by PID
+just run this script and find a similar task and kill by PID

-### For make this script run by just writing endtask in terminal follow this instruction
+### To make this script run by just writing endtask in the terminal follow this instruction

 ### To make the script executable: